RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Approach

 \subsubsection{Testing and Patching}

 The next category of tools is related to running tests and applying patches.
 The \emph{run\_tests} tool allows the agent to execute the test suite of the project.
 It produces a report that indicates whether the tests passed or failed.
 In case of test failures, the tool cleans the output of the test runner, e.g., by removing entries of the stack trace that are outside of the current project.
 The rationale is that LLMs have a limited prompt size and that irrelevant information may confuse the model.
-The \emph{run\_fault\_localization} tool retrieves fault localization information, which is useful to understand which parts of the code are likely to contain the bug. \name{} offers two variants of this tool: Either, it provides perfect fault localization information, i.e., the file(s) and line(s) that need to be edited to fix the bug, or it invokes an existing fault localization tool, such as GZoltar~\cite{campos2012gzoltar}, to calculate fault localization scores.
+The \emph{run\_fault\_localization} tool retrieves fault localization information, which is useful to understand which parts of the code are likely to contain the bug. \name{} offers two variants of this tool: Either, it provides perfect fault localization information or it invokes an existing fault localization tool, such as GZoltar~\cite{campos2012gzoltar}, to calculate fault localization scores.
+In case of perfect fault localization, the tool provides all the file(s) and line(s) that need to be edited to fix the bug.
 As common in the field of program repair, we assume perfect fault localization as the default.

 Once the agent has gathered sufficient information to fix the bug, it can apply a patch to the code base using the \emph{write\_fix} tool. \name{} aims at repairing arbitrarily complex bugs, including multi-line and even multi-file bugs.
 The \emph{write\_fix} tool expects a patch in a specific JSON format, which indicates the insertions, deletions, and modifications to be made in each file.
 Figure~\ref{fig:patch format} shows an example of a patch in this format.
 Given a patch, the tool applies the changes to the code base and runs the test suite.
 If the tests fail, the \emph{write\_fix} reverts the changes, giving the agent a clean code base to try another fix.
 Motivated by the observation that some fix attempts are almost correct, the \emph{write\_fix} tool requests the LLM to sample multiple variants of the suggested fix.
 By default, \name{} samples 30 variants at max.
-Given the generated variants, the approach removes duplicates and launch tests for every variant.
+Given the generated variants, the approach removes duplicates and launches tests for every variant.